 Reproductive abuse can have some similarities to sexual abuse.
 Instances of reproductive abuse can include dishonesty about being on the pill/having a vasectomy, poking holes in condoms, meddling with birth control, refusing to practice safe sex, forcing a partner to get an abortion, preventing a partner from getting an abortion, forcing impregnation and bullying a partner who wants to use birth control.

 Warning Signs Of Domestic Violence

 In many cases, survivors, friends and family members may identify warning signs that evidence that a partner is being abusive to other members of the relationship.
 Some of the most common warning signs of impending domestic violence can include mean-spirited insults, humiliation, destruction of property, throwing objects, threatening words or body language, excessive contact and isolation.

 Why Do People Perpetrate Domestic Violence?

-Researchers found details that suggested that there were large and statistically significant effects on measures of PTSD, depression, and anxiety—as well as small effects on measures of quality of life.
-These results show the effectiveness of online therapy in helping those who have experienced violence in their relationships.
+Researchers found details that suggested that there were large and statistically significant positive effects on measures of PTSD, depression and anxiety disorder resolution—as well as small effects on measures of quality of life.
+These results are thought to show the effectiveness of online therapy in helping those who have experienced violence in their relationships.